The Ombudsman's office holds public interest disclosure (PID) Community of Practice forums in Australian capital cities throughout the year.

 - PID - Frequently asked questions

-Government agencies, Commonwealth companies and public authorities are encouraged to use the universal, easily identifiable PID logo as a link on their internal and external websites to facilitate agencies' PID policies and procedures.
+Government agencies, Commonwealth companies and public authorities are encouraged to use the universal, easily identifiable PID icon as a link on their internal and external websites to facilitate agencies' PID policies and procedures.
 The graphics are available in various formats for download:

 The Commonwealth Ombudsman has developed a set of posters for agencies to use as a part of awareness raising and promotion of the PID scheme.